 - Helper appliances are persistent.
 After you set up appliances, they remain in Microsoft Azure in the powered off state until you start the restore process.
 Microsoft Azure will bill you for storing helper appliances disks in the storage account.

 - Veeam Backup & Replication uses a built-in credentials record to work with all helper appliances.
-For security reasons, it is recommended that you change a password for this credentials record before you set up helper appliances.
+For security reasons, it is recommended that you change a password for this account before you set up the helper appliances.
 For more information, see Changing Credentials for Helper Appliances.

 To configure a helper appliance:

-- From the main menu, select Manage Azure Accounts.
+- From the main menu, select Manage Cloud Credentials.

-- In the Manage Microsoft Azure Account window, click Add.
+- In the Manage Cloud Credentials window, click Add.
 If you edit an existing account, select it in the list and click Edit.

 - At the Deployment Model step of the wizard, select the necessary deployment model.

-- At the Subscription or Publish Settings step of the wizard, select the Enable restore of Linux-based computers check box.
+- At the Subscription step of the wizard, select the Enable restore of Linux-based computers check box.

 - At the Helper Appliance step of the wizard, configure settings of the helper appliance.